tdpetrou/pandas_cub/README.md

 ### Launch a Jupyter Notebook

-Within the `pandas_cub` environment, launch a Jupyter Notebook with the command `jupyter ntoebook`.
+Within the `pandas_cub` environment, launch a Jupyter Notebook with the command `jupyter notebook`.
 When the home page finishes loading in your browser open up the `Test Notebook.ipynb` notebook.

 ### Changing the environment within Jupyter